GoodPie/rails-active-mcp/README.md

 - **Simplified Deployment**: No need to manage external MCP server dependencies
 - **Protocol Isolation**: MCP protocol implementation is self-contained and auditable

-For security issues, please email [security@yourcompany.com].
+For security issues, please report using Github Issues.

 ## Changelog